-List of informal language training programs in Manitoba ESL/FSL Programs for various levels & schedules
+List of informal language training programs in Winnipeg ESL/FSL Programs for various levels & schedules

-KNOW VENUES FOR RECREATION

-This is a busy time for you but it's important to rest and have fun in your first days.
+KNOW VENUES FOR RECREATION This is a busy time for you but it's important to rest and have fun in your first days.
 You'll need to recharge your energy to keep up with all that you need to do.
 There are so many venues for recreation in Manitoba.
 Your nearest community centre hosts many free or low-cost activities for all age groups and abilities.
 Enjoy swimming or skating, join fitness programs ranging from aerobics to yoga, or join arts and crafts, and book clubs.
 You'll have fun, stay healthy, and meet new people in your community.
 You'll notice that Manitobans love the outdoors in any season.
 They explore parks, natural and historical sites, campgrounds, and beaches.
 Being in nature is uplifting.
 It can also help you become familiar with your environment and learn more about the province.

-Manitoba also has a lively music and arts scene.
-Various festivals and cultural activities are held all year round.
+Aside from its awe-inspiring natural surroundings, Manitoba also has a lively music and arts scene.
+Various festivals and cultural • Regional Connections (Winkler, Morden, Altona, and Dauphin)

+activities are held all year round.
 In fact, Folklorama, the world's largest and longest-running multicultural festival, is held every summer here.
 Meanwhile, Festival du Voyageur, Canada's largest winter festival is held in February.
 It's a fun way to go back in time as the festival showcases French Canadian, Metis, and First Nations histories.
 Winnipeg is also home to the Canadian Museum for Human Rights, the world's first museum dedicated to the "evolution, celebration, and future of human rights."
 Leisure Guide (Winnipeg) YMCA-YWCA Winnipeg Manitoba Provincial Parks Canadian Museum for Human Rights Manitoba Museum Festival du Voyageur Folklorama